JosselinTD/promise-exercise-one/README.md

 > **Note:** In the `test` directory we have a file `mocha.opts` that allow us to use the TDD style.
 For more information check [mocha options documentation](https://mochajs.org/#mochaopts).

 #### `.gitignore`
-As a good practice, we ignore the node_modules folder.
+As good practice, we ignore the node_modules folder.

 ```
     node_modules
 ```

 #### `meta.json`
-The meta.json file tells where the editables files are.
+The meta.json file tells where the editable files are.

 ```json
     {